UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id5/README.md

 ### Knowledge Sharing and Pairing Sessions
 We have a group shared calendar to book meetings, standups, and pairing sessions.
+The word "Pair" appears 64 times in our activity log, so we provide an abbridged summary of pairing activities here.

-##### Artifact Inspection -
+##### Artifact Inspection - Trang
-- Duration:
+- Duration: 45 mins
-- Attended by:
+- Attended by: Trang, Tony, Jesse, Matthew
-- Inspected
+- Inspected Trang's Drei fix

-##### Artifact Inspection -
+##### Artifact Inspection - Quinn
-- Duration:
+- Duration: 30 mins
-- Attended by:
+- Attended by: Quinn, Jesse, Matthew, Mitchell
-- Inspected
+- Inspected Quinn's smoke test

+##### PM Pairing
+- Duration: 1 hr
+- Attended by: Matthew, Trang
+- Discussed project wrap up and post-mortem structure

+##### Planning Poker
+- Duration: 45mins
+- Attended by: Matthew, Jesse, Aesha, Trang, Tony, Mitchell, Zander, Quinn
+- Met with the team to plan and estimate cards

+##### Bug Party
+- Duration: 1.5 hrs
+- Attended by: Mitchell, Zander, Quinn, Trang, Tony, Aesha, Matthew
+- Split into two teams, one with the Quest 2 and the other with the Quest 3 to find bugs in the system.

+##### Test Pairing
+- Duration: 2 hrs
+- Attended by: Matthew, Mitchell
+- Met to discuss path testing and estimating undiagnosed bugs.

+##### DAL Pairing
+- Duration: 1
+- Attended by: Jesse, TrRang, Tony, Aesha
+- Dev team met to pair on the implementation of the DAL

+##### CSV Reader pairing
+- Duration: 11 hrs (cumulative)
+- Attended by: Jesse, Tony
+- Met over several sessions to work on the CSV readers

+##### Merge Party
+- Duration: 3
+- Attended by: Jesse, Aesha, Tony, Trang
+- Dev team met to coordinate and solve merge conflicts

-##### Item
+##### Smoke test pairing
-- Duration:
+- Duration: 4 hrs
-- Attended by:
+- Attended by: Zander, Quinn
+- Test team met to go over and build human-in-the-loop smoke tests.

+##### Axes Selction pairing
--
+- Duration: 13.5 hrs (cumulative)
+- Attended by: Trang, Quinn, Tony, Zander, Aesha
+- Cross-sub-team collaboration on incoporating data selection

 ### Card and Work Summary